cfeenstra67/statey/README.rst

             content=st.f('This is in a bucket named {bucket.bucket}') )

-Next, simply run the following in the same directory as your [code]`statey_module.py` file:
+Next, simply run the following in the same directory as your ``statey_module.py`` file:

 .. code-block:: bash

     $ export AWS_DEFAULT_REGION=<my_default_region>
     $ statey up

-The [code]`export AWS_DEFAULT_REGION` command is essential because setting the region is required for the Pulumi AWS provider.
-As an alternative and more general solution to statey configuration one could create a [code]`statey_conf.py` file in the same directory with the following content:
+The ``export AWS_DEFAULT_REGION`` command is essential because setting the region is required for the Pulumi AWS provider.
+As an alternative and more general solution to statey configuration one could create a ``statey_conf.py`` file in the same directory with the following content:

 .. code-block:: python